Configure SSL and custom certificates

 Learn how to connect to Retool with HTTPS and configure custom certificates for Docker-based deployments.

 Docker Compose deployments of Self-hosted Retool include https-portal to automatically configure HTTPS.
-You can either provision a certificate with Let's Encrypt or manually add your own certificates.
+You can either provision a certificate with Let's Encrypt or manually add your own custom certificate.

 The process for Kubernetes and other deployment types is similar to the steps for Docker Compose, but might require different settings.
 For example, with Kubernetes you can use Kubernetes Secrets, and with Heroku you can extend the Dockerfile to copy the certificate into the container.